REV·WIRE

 The lag

-The close itself takes 14 days
+The close itself takes time

 02